HLammers/cybo-drummer/README.md

 - [ ] Add filter options to MIDI monitor
 - [ ] Add note off delay setting to trigger pads that need longer time between note on and note off than what is received from the input trigger
 - [ ] Add MIDI CC mapping (doing crazy things, for example with the hi-hat foot pedal or an express pedal)
+- [ ] Add velocity mapping (triggering something different when hitting softly or hitting hard)
+- [ ] Add option to send MIDI start, stop or continue messages on trigger
+- [ ] Rethinking how to deal with choke events, which for some drum modules lead to MIDI note events (2Box, Alesis?) and for others to poly aftertouch/pressure MIDI CC messages (Roland, Yamaha)
+- [ ] Thinking through how the specific possibilities and needs when using Cybo-Drummer with a multi-pad controller (I recently bought and old Roland SPD-11 for that purpose)
+- [ ] Building an editor for program and device/trigger/preset definitions and settings files on a pc
 ## Licencing
 Copyright (c) 2024 Harm Lammers